HamsterCollective/design/README.md

-# design
+# Hamster Design

-Design Description of System Level for the Mutation Testing Framework Hamster
+This repository contain the high level design and interface specification for the Mutation Testing Framework Hamster.